ultimateai/Blog/_posts/2023-12-22-central-workflows.markdown

 Ideally, once a workflow is tested and you're happy with it, you should merge it to the main branch and create a new release - which is what developers should be using, releases!

 For your nth workflow/feature, just follow these steps:
-1. Have a dummy microservice repository to do every kind of destructive testing
+1. Have a dummy microservice repository to do every kind of destructive testing.
 2. Never merge to main in your central-workflows repo without testing, it's the key piece for CI/CD.

 Summing up: